CollotsSpot/Conditional-Media-Player/README.md

 ## Sensors

-The following sensors are required to get the progress bar and timers working. replace name and media_player entity to your own. the name of the sensor is important.
+The following sensors provide the timers infomation. replace name and media_player entity to your own. the name of the sensor is important.

 To create a sensor template go to Settings > Devices & Services > Helpers > Create Helper > Template > Template a sensor > Paste this code